What Really Happened to Jasper Taylor?

 The Year of Hell

 Something happened to Elizabeth after Sarah’s recovery.
 She wasn’t the same person.
-She struggled with depression, with anxiety.
+She struggled with depression and anxiety.
 She started talking to herself.
 She wouldn’t acknowledge Sarah’s presence in a room.

 “She went absolutely nuts,” said one family friend on condition of anonymity, “She was bonkers.
 She thought Sarah was an impostor.
 She was convinced the real Sarah had died and that this replacement was spying on her and trying to kill her.
 Jasper had to have his wife committed after Elizabeth tried to kill Sarah and then herself with a knife.”

 To this day, Elizabeth Parsons Taylor remains a patient at the Cascadia National Mental Health Center.
-Visitation records at the center reveal that Elizabeth has had just two visitors since 1986: Toshe Marinos and… somebody else.
-The record had been damaged in a small fire in the center’s records room and the name was not decipherable.
+Visitation records at the centre reveal that Elizabeth has had just two visitors since 1986: Toshe Marinos and somebody else.
+A small fire damaged the record in the centre’s records room, and the name was not decipherable.
 Friends of the Taylors say that it definitely was not Sarah.

 The family fell apart.
-Committing his wife destroyed Jasper and Sarah wasn’t the same after her recovery either.
+Committing his wife destroyed Jasper and Sarah, but it wasn’t the same after her recovery.

-“Before her illness she was one of the happiest children I ever knew,” said one friend, “Afterwards she was depressed, morose.
-Her favorite color became black.
+“Before her illness, she was one of the happiest children I ever knew,” said one friend.
+Afterwards, she was depressed and morose.
+Her favourite colour became black.
 Seriously.
 It was yellow before.
 Then black.
 I couldn’t make this stuff up.
-Elizabeth was crazy, no doubt, but there was also something very different about Sarah after the illness and recovery.
+Elizabeth was undoubtedly crazy, but there was also something very different about Sarah after the illness and recovery.
 She changed.”

 Jasper changed, too.